inttter/iinter.me/content/being-bored.md

 I'm not going to go into excruciating detail for every game this has occurred to me in, but some honorable mentions for me are:

 * **osu!** - I've played osu! since late 2020, and currently, I am almost rank 350,000.
 Recently, I have been playing a lot more than I used to and have been improving, not just at osu! but at my aim and reaction time.
 If you go to my [profile](https://osu.ppy.sh/users/19054376), you can see that most of my top plays were set within the last month.
+Read more about this [here](/writing/rusting-and-derusting).

 <img src="/images/being-bored/osu-play-history.png" alt="As you can see, June 2024 is, at the time of writing, my peak month in terms of play count.">